Steiner Brothers: Reunions (2005–2009)

 The brothers reunited for the Wrestling Fan Xperince in Winnipeg, Manitoba to defeat Buff Bagwell and G-Man on December 6, 2005.
-On June 2, 2006, Steiner Brothers (Rick Steiner & Scott Steiner) defeated Elvis Elliot & Original Sinn at a UCW wrestling show at Bay City Western High School in Auburn, Michigan entitled "Steiner Brothers Return Home."
-They went to United Wrestling Federation in Wilson, North Carolina to defeat the team of Matt Bentley and Frankie Kazarian.
+On June 2, 2006, the Steiners defeated Elvis Elliot and Original Sinn at a UCW wrestling show at Bay City Western High School in Auburn, Michigan entitled "Steiner Brothers Return Home".
+On February 2, 2007, they went to United Wrestling Federation in Wilson, North Carolina to defeat the team of Matt Bentley and Frankie Kazarian.
 They also defeated Team 3D the next night in Wilmington, North Carolina.
-On December 9, 2006, the Steiners won the NWA Mid-Atlantic Tag Team Championship.On January 4, 2008 they returned to New Japan as they lost to the IWGP Tag Team Champions Giant Bernard and Travis Tomko in Tokyo.
+On December 9, 2006, the Steiners won the NWA Mid-Atlantic Tag Team Championship.
+On January 4, 2008, they returned to New Japan Pro-Wrestling, as they lost to the IWGP Tag Team Champions Giant Bernard and Travis Tomko in Tokyo.
 Then they defeated Bobby Eaton and Ricky Morton at MCW Mayday 2009 in Toccoa, Georgia.
-On December 13, 2009 they defeated Beer Money, Inc. (James Storm) and (Robert Roode) at PTM Supermacy in Belleville, Michigan.
-Afterwards the brothers went their separate ways once gain.
+On December 13, 2009, they defeated Beer Money, Inc. (James Storm and Robert Roode) at PTM Supremacy in Belleville, Michigan.
+Afterwards the brothers went their separate ways once again.
 Rick continued in the independent circuit and mainly wrestled in the Mid-Atlantic area.
 Scott returned to the indies as well.
-Also he worked in Puerto Rico, Mexico and Canada.
+Also, he worked in Puerto Rico, Mexico and Canada.

 Total Nonstop Action Wrestling (2007–2008)

 At the Total Nonstop Action Wrestling pay-per-view Sacrifice 2007, Scott Steiner teamed with Tomko in a Triple Threat Tag Team match.
 They lost the match and the miscommunication between Steiner and Tomko led Tomko to attack Steiner following the match.
 Rick Steiner made his return and fought off Tomko, thus reuniting the Steiner Brothers.
 They were set to face Team 3D at Slammiversary 2007 for their World Tag Team Championship.
 An injury to Scott's trachea in Puerto Rico, however, put the match in question, until he was replaced by longtime rival Road Warrior Animal.
 While Scott was out for his injury, Team 3D demanded his return and teased his near-death injury.
 The duo then appeared and attacked Team 3D at Victory Road, costing them their World Tag Team titles.
 At Hard Justice, the Steiner Brothers defeated Team 3D.
 On the August 16 episode of Impact!, the Steiner brothers lost in a Handicap match to Kurt Angle after interference from Team 3D, heating up their feud.
 At Bound for Glory the Steiner brothers defeated Team 3D in a two out of three falls tables match.
 The following month at Genesis, the Steiners received a tag team title shot against A.J.
 Styles and Tomko, but were unsuccessful.
-On January 29, 2008 however, Rick was released from TNA, breaking up the Steiners once again.
+On January 29, 2008, however, Rick was released from TNA, breaking up the Steiners once again.
 Scott left TNA in February 2010 and returned in February 2011.
 He was released by TNA in March 2012.